Last Updated on July 20, 2025 by cscontents

 ansible-playbook playbook.yml -i inventory.txt -vv

-Here, ‘playbook.yml’ is the name of the playbook we have given, you can give any name.
-And ‘-i’ is the flag used to pass the inventory file which contain details about the remote server.
+Here, ‘playbook.yml’ is the name of the playbook we have given; you can give any name.
+And ‘-i’ is the flag used to pass the inventory file, which contains details about the remote server.

 Example Ansible playbook 2

-Here we will run multiple basic Linux command on remote machine.
-To run multiple command, we need to use loop.
+Here we will run multiple basic Linux commands on a remote machine.
+To run multiple commands, we need to use a loop.
 For this, we need to use “with_items”

 inventory.txt file